 Oral Hygiene Without Irritation

-- Rinse with warm salt water (mix a teaspoon of salt in plenty of water).
+Rinse gently with warm salt water (a teaspoon of salt in plenty of water).

-- Avoid direct brushing and rinsing near the implant site for the first few days.
+Avoid direct brushing or normal brushing directly on the surgical area during the first few days.

 Soft Food Diet Recommendations

-- Avoid hard foods, spicy foods, and crunchy foods that could irritate the surgical site.
+Avoid hard foods, spicy foods, and crunchy foods that could irritate the implant site

 Medications & Remedies for Dental Implant Pain